 - 1 roasted jalapeno, peeled, seeded, and chopped

-- Combine the cornmeal, flour, baking powder, baking soda, and salt in a medium bowl.
-Mix well.
+- Combine the cornmeal, flour, baking powder, baking soda, and salt in a medium-sized mixing bowl.
+Stir to combine well.

-- In a large bowl, combine the milk, apple cider vinegar, maple syrup, and vegetable oil.
+- In a separate large bowl, combine the milk, apple cider vinegar, maple syrup, and vegetable oil.
 Add the wet ingredients to the dry and stir together until just combined.
-Add the corn and chopped jalapeño and fold into the batter.
+Add the corn and chopped roasted jalapeno and fold into the batter.

 - Pour the batter into the skillet, then bake for 30-35 minutes, until a toothpick inserted into the center comes out clean.